miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 had just restarted my system and had been completely quit out of everything.
 After starting a browser and typing `start` again (it's okay to start multiple times), it worked!
-So I've got a little Mac nuance here to work out, but it's low priority and satifying the 80/20-rule.
+So I've got a little Mac nuance here to work out, but it's low priority and satisfying the 80/20-rule.
 I now have a private botifython repo cloned from pipulate and it works correctly on the Mac, serving both Jupyter Notebooks and running a FastHTML server.